webtorrent/webtorrent/README.md

 We hope established torrent clients (uTorrent, Transmission, Vuze, etc.) will add support for WebTorrent (and WebRTC) so they can swarm with both normal *and* web peers.

-In node, this module acts like a normal torrent client, using TCP and UDP to talk to regular torrent clients.
-Soon, it will gain the ability to swarm with web peers, making it the first "hybrid" client.

 ![Network](img/network.png)